3 An edge deletion method

 for some α>0.

-We now union bound on all S[n](k).
+We now union bound over all S[n](k).

 (S[n](k) such that e([S])<t)nk(e(G[S])<t)(enk)keαk2p=(enkeαkp)k(enp(1pn)αC)k